-Applying to college is taxing, from the first college visit until the final decision is made.
+Applying to college and college preparation is taxing, from the first college visit until the final decision is made.
 Perhaps no time in the process is more stressful than ticking through these cold weeks, politely dodging the questions of aunts and cousins, waiting for a stranger in an office somewhere to decide what your next four years will look like.

 Dr. Sonia Lupien of the Center For Human Stress Studies has a clever acronym for our top stress buttons, and waiting for our college application letters pushes them all.
 Ms. Lupien notes the what makes people NUTS comes down to

 New situations can be fun (never seen that cool shirt before) but also stressful (never seen that kind of math problem before!).
 I am confident that applying to college is (for most every kid anyway) new.
 So, yeah, it’s stressful.

 Arguably, few things are more so than applying to college.
 If you knew you were in, you’d relax.
 If you knew you wouldn’t? well, you probably who have just applied elsewhere.
 Being in between is hard.
 Your brain is trying to prepare for both outcomes at once.

 Well, that’s kind of a no-brainer.
 To the degree you feel you are being judged in this process, the stress of rejection ratchets up.

 (Low) Sense of control

 Research suggest this is the most stressful of all.
 We can tolerate the first three stressors if we feel we have some measure of control.
 Feeling helpless is the worst, and exacerbates novelty, unpredictability, and threat to ego.

 Consider hibernating and waking up to warmer weather and college preparation decisions made.
 Barring that, here are a few other ideas for college preparation.